nginxinc/template-repository/SUPPORT.md

 <!-- ## Commercial Support

 Commercial support for this project may be available.
-Please get in touch with [F5 NGINX sales](https://www.f5.com/products/get-f5/) sales or check your contract details for more info! -->
+Please get in touch with [NGINX sales](https://www.f5.com/products/get-f5/) or check your contract details for more information! -->

 ## Community Support

 This project does **not** offer commercial support.
-Community support is offered on a best effort basis through either GitHub issues/PRs/discussions or via any of our active communities.
+Community support is offered on a best effort basis through either GitHub issues/PRs/discussions or through any of our active communities.